ria-ee/X-Road/xtee6/doc/Manuals/UG-SS.md

 Configuration parameters are defined in INI files \[[INI](#Ref_INI)\], where each section contains the parameters for a particular security server component.
 The default message log configuration is located in the file

-    /etc/xroad/conf.d/addons/message-log.ini.
+    /etc/xroad/conf.d/addons/message-log.ini

 In order to override default values, create or edit the file

-    /etc/xroad/conf.d/local.ini.
+    /etc/xroad/conf.d/local.ini

 Create the `[message-log]` section (if not present) in the file.
 Below the start of the section, list the values of the parameters, one per line.

-For example, to configure the parameters

-    archive-path and archive-max-filesize,

-the following lines must be added to the configuration file:
+For example, to configure the parameters `archive-path` and `archive-max-filesize`, the following lines must be added to the configuration file:

     [message-log]
     archive-path=/my/arhcive/path/